-The Plan is a defined contribution plan covering non-union employees of Cinergy Corp. and subsidiaries (collectively, the Company) who meet minimum age requirements.
-The Plan is administered by the Duke Energy Corporation Benefits Committee and trusteed by the Fidelity Management Trust Company (Fidelity) and U.S. Trust Company of California N.A.
+The Plan is administered by the Duke Energy Corporation Benefits Committee and trusteed by the Fidelity Management Trust Company (Fidelity) and the U.S. Trust Company of California N.A.
 (US Trust).
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA), as amended.